Skip to content

 Description:

-17 Indoor Air Quality Status iaq_status XXX4 iaq_status
+17 Indoor Air Quality Status - iaq_status XXX4 iaq_status

 Description:

-Indoor Air Quality Status.
+Indoor Air Quality status indicator.

-18 – 19 Indoor Air Quality Index Iaq_index XXX4 Iaq_index
+18 – 19 Indoor Air Quality Index - Iaq_index XXX4 Iaq_index

 Description:

-Indoor Air Quality Index.
+Indoor Air Quality index value.

-IAQ INDEX
+IAQ Index

-The IAQ index (Indoor Air Quality Index) is an indicator that assesses the quality of indoor air and is often used to describe the health status of indoor environments.
+The IAQ index (Indoor Air Quality Index) is an indicator that assesses the quality of indoor air and is often used to describe the health status of indoor air.
 It is typically calculated on the basis of measurements of various air pollutants.

-Objective of the IAQ Index
+Objective of the IAQ index

 • Health protection: The IAQ index indicates how safe or healthy the air is for the people in the room.